colin-mccarthy/netmiko_stuff/README.md

 ```

-Serial Settings i would like to try later
+Serial Settings I would like to try later
 -----------------------------------------

 ```        self.serial_settings = {